dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Woman is fine for her own satisfaction alone.
-No man will admire her the more, no woman will like her the better for it.
-Neatness and fashion are enough for the former, and a something of shabbiness or impropriety will be most endearing to the latter.
+  When you have confidence, you can have a lot of fun.
+And when you have fun, you can do amazing things.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1148 days)
+## 🌟 Experiences (1149 days)

 ### 🧮 Programming languages